DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/editing-menu.md

 # EditingMenu Plugin Reference

-A plugin that renders the Scheduler's editing menu.
-Should not be used with the `IntegratedEditing` plugin.
+A plugin that renders the Scheduler's editing menu and implement editing logic.
+Should not be used with the [IntegratedEditing](integrated-editing.md) plugin.

 ## Import